Substances in cooling appliances must be handled responsibly to curb impacts on the climate.

-When your cooling appliance stops working, first check with your electric utility to see if they sponsor a turn-in program which would pay you for your old appliance.
+If your cooling appliance is broken beyond repair, first check with your electric utility to see if they sponsor a turn-in program which would pay you for your old appliance.

-Check EPA’s Responsible Appliance Disposal Program to find retailers and utility companies you can use when purchasing a new appliance or disposing of an old one.
+Check EPA’s Responsible Appliance Disposal Program to find retailers and utility companies you can use for disposal.
 These partners send appliances to certified technicians to responsibly remove the substances.

-If you’re a renter, urge your landlord to follow these practices and ask your landlord if they have a schedule for monitoring leaks on your property.
-Repairing leaks cuts emissions and could save money.
+If you’re a renter, you can encourage your landlord to follow these practices and ask your landlord if they have a schedule for monitoring leaks on your property.
+Repairing leaks cuts emissions and is cost effective.

-But do not attempt to cut any refrigerant line or remove items like the compressor, this will result in venting out the gases.
+And importantly, don't attempt to cut any refrigerant line or remove items like the compressor from your cooling system, as this will result in venting out the gases.